Daniel15/Website/Daniel15.Web/Posts/2006-10-14-google-says-that-belkin-is-d-link.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/10/google-says-that-belkin-is-d-link

+---

 I was recently searching for some Belkin stuff in Google, but accidentally mistyped Belkin as Belkikn.
 Strangely enough, Google's spell checker produced an interesting result:

 ![Google - Belkin = D-Link](http://www.daniel15.com/blog/wp-content/uploads/2006/10/google-belkin-dlink.PNG)